 RECOMMENDATION: No. Upon expiration of the protest period, if no timely protest is received from a substantially affected person, this docket should remain open for an additional 90 days from the issuance date of the Order to allow the utility time to complete pro forma installation of the 2" meter recommended in Issue 3.
 After the utility has complied with the Order in all respects, and has submitted and has had approved revised tariff sheets reflecting the Phase II rates, this docket should be closed administratively.
 However, if the utility fails to timely complete the aforementioned pro forma additions, Staff will prepare a follow-up recommendation.
+(JOHNSON)

-STAFF ANALYSIS: As discussed in Issue 3, Staff has recommended that the utility install a 2" meter for the PPOA general service customer.
-Therefore, this doctet should remain open for an additional 90 days from the issua se date of the Order to allow the utility time to complete the pro forma meter installation order in all respects, and has submitted and has had approved revised tariff sheets reflecting the Phase II rates, this docket should be closed administratively.
-However, if the utility fails will prepare a follow-up recommendation.
+STAPP ANALYSIS: As discussed in Issue 3, Staff has recommended that the utility install a 2" meter for the PPOA general service customer.
+Therefore, this docket should remain open for an additional 90 days from the issuance date of the Order to allow the utility time to complete the pro forma meter installation recommended in Issue 3.
+After the utility has complied with the Order in all respects, and has submitted and has had approved revised tariff sheets reflecting the Phase II rates, this docket should be closed administratively.
+However, if the utility fails to timely complete the aforementioned pro forma additions, Staff will prepare a follow-up recommendation.